Johnian Nobel Laureates

 The Nobel Prizes recognise and reward the discoveries that have conferred the greatest benefit to humankind, in the fields of physics, chemistry, physiology or medicine, literature, peace and economic sciences.

-Since their establishment in 1895, Nobel Prizes have, to date, been won by nine Johnians - including one double-winner in Frederick Sanger.
+Since their establishment in 1895, Nobel Prizes have, to date, been won by ten Johnians - including one double-winner in Frederick Sanger.
 You can find out about each Laureate below.
 If you need additional information please contact the Biographical Office.

 1933: Paul Adrien Maurice Dirac (1902-1984)